Râmnicu Vâlcea

+Râmnicu Vâlcea (formerly Râmnic, [ˈrɨmniku ˈvɨlt͡ʃe̯a]) is a city in Romania.
+Located in the south-central part of the country, in the historical province of Oltenia, it is the seat of Vâlcea County and its main urban settlement.
+According to the 2021 Romanian census, it has a population of 93,151.

-Geography and climate
+Geography

-Râmnicu Vâlcea is situated in the central-south area of Romania and is the county capital of Vâlcea County.
+Râmnicu Vâlcea is situated in the central-southwestern area of Romania and is the county capital of Vâlcea County.
 Set at the foothills of the Southern Carpathians, the town is located at about 12 km from the Cozia Mountains and about 40 km from the Făgăraș and Lotrului Mountains.
 The southern limit of the city is formed by the Getic Plateau (Platoul Getic) and the Olt River valley.

-The E81 road (a road of European interest) and one of the main national railway routes cross the town.
+The city is crossed by national roads DN7 (part of European route E81), DN64, and DN67.
+The Râmnicu Vâlcea railway station serves the CFR Line 201, which runs along the Olt River from Podu Olt, Sibiu County, to Piatra-Olt, Olt County.

+Climate

-According to Köppen climate classification, the climate of the town is defined as Dfa (humid continental with warm summers) bordering Cfa (humid subtropical).
-Precipitation amount is higher in the summer, although not high enough in order to be a "Dwa" type climate.
+According to Köppen climate classification, the climate of the town is defined as Dfa (humid continental with hot summers) bordering Cfa (humid subtropical).
+Precipitation amount is higher in the summer, although not high enough in order to be a "Dwa" type climate, winters are not dry enough for Dwa classification, either.
+There are on average 30.3 days annually with snow depth reaching or exceeding 1 cm.

-The table below highlights climate data for Râmnicu Vâlcea between 1981 and 2010, detailing the average high temperature, the average low temperature, the average precipitation (in mm/inches) as well as the average precipitation days throughout all of the months of one year.
+The table below highlights climate data for Râmnicu Vâlcea between 1991 and 2020, detailing the average high temperature, the average low temperature, the average precipitation (in mm/inches) as well as the sum of mean monthly sunshine hours.